grunwaldlab/krisp/README.md

 `krisp_vcf metadata.csv reference.fasta --vcf variants.vcf --groups NA1 NA2 EU1`

 This will scan the variants in "variants.vcf" and look for diagnostic regions that distinguish samples labeled as "NA1", "NA2", or "EU1" from all other samples.
-The VCF file is provided with the option `--vcf` since it could also be piped standard input.
+The VCF file is provided with the option `--vcf` since it could also be piped from standard input.
 Which group each sample is assigned to is defined by the "metadata.csv" file.
 Since no output file was specified, CSV output is printed to the standard output and status updates are printed to standard error.
 When run on the command line, both the output (standard out) and the status updates (standard error) are printed to the screen, which is not ideal most of the time.